radhanama/Pas2Cs/docs/Development.md

 1. `pas2cs.py` loads `GRAMMAR` from **grammar.py** and parses the Pascal source using the [Lark](https://github.com/lark-parser/lark) LALR parser.
 2. A `ToCSharp` transformer defined in **transformer.py** walks the parse tree and builds a C# string.
-Unsupported rules add `// TODO:` comments.
+Unsupported rules add comments.
-3. `transpile()` returns the generated source and any collected TODO notes.
+3. `transpile()` returns the generated source and any collected notes.

 ## Making Changes